akruszewski/gibl/manuscript/chapter2.md

 TODO: Show how we can follow definitions by clicking with the mouse

-### 2.3.5.
+### 2.4.5.
 Procedures and functions

-Every Lisp procedure is syntactically a function; when called, it returns some data object as its value.
+In Lisp, a procedure is essentially a function.
+When invoked, it returns some data as its value.
 We will use the words "procedure" and "function" interchangeably.

 Some Lisp expressions and procedures have side effects, for example, doing a network operation, which means that this function can return different values at different points in time.
 Thus Lisp procedures are not always functions in the "pure" sense of mathematics, but in practice they are frequently referred to as "functions" anyway, even those that may have side effects, in order to emphasize that a computed result is always returned.